risk-first/website/menagerie/Boundary-Risk.md

 1.  **Abstract over the ecosystems.**  Provide a _standard_ protocol (a _lingua franca_) which can be converted down into the protocol of any of a number of competing ecosystems.

- - [C](https://en.wikipedia.org/wiki/C_(programming_language)): The C programming language provided a way to get the same programs compiled against different CPU instruction sets, therefore providing some _portability_ to code.
+ - The [C](https://en.wikipedia.org/wiki/C_(programming_language)) programming language provided a way to get the same programs compiled against different CPU instruction sets, therefore providing some _portability_ to code.
 The problem was, each different operating system would still have it's own libraries, and so to support multiple operating systems, you'd have to write code against multiple different libraries.

  - [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) took what C did and went one step further, providing interoperability at the library level.
 Java code could run anywhere where Java was installed.